Equestrian child sex trial: Messages from Laken Rose's phone read to court - NZ Herald

 Her former partner, 54-year-old Andrew Alan Williams, pleaded guilty to 56 child sex-act charges on the first day of the trial on Monday.

-Detective Joseph Meehan read messages sent between Meehan's and Rose's phones to the court this morning.
+Detective Joseph Meehan has read messages sent between Williams' and Rose's phones to the court today.

 They discussed a girl in the messages and when the couple could be alone with her.